jan-cieslik/cancer_informatics/docs/ai/ultrasound_segmentation.md

+---
+sidebar_position: 6
+---

-# Automated ultrasound segmentation
+# Automated Segmentation of 2D Ultrasound Images

-In this article we will learn how to programm a deep learning model for breast ultrasound image segmentation.
+In this article, we will learn how to program a deep learning model for breast ultrasound image segmentation.
 More concretely, we will use the U-Net architecture, which is state of the art for image segmentation.
 In the following, we will use the model definition of [Pytorch-UNet](https://github.com/milesial/Pytorch-UNet/tree/master), published under the GPL-3.0 license.
 You can find the license agreement [here](https://github.com/milesial/Pytorch-UNet/tree/master?tab=GPL-3.0-1-ov-file#readme).

 ## Dataset